 Contact your electrician if you have a ground fault, to avoid complications that may arise from doing it yourself.

 You can buy a new circuit here at Amazon

 Reasons your GFCI breaker keeps tripping with nothing plugged in

-Normally, travelling light supposed to follow its path.
-But if for any reason, it follows a different path to the ground, a ground fault will occur.
+Normally, travelling lights supposed to follow its path.
+But if for any reason it follows a different path to the ground, a ground fault will occur.